Submissions

 2. Minimum 15 references for each article, 80% of them are primary references such as journal articles, conference proceedings, and thesis/dissertation.

-3. The references must be the last 10 years
+3. The references must be from the last 10 years

 4. The authors are highly encouraged to use reference apps such as Mendeley, Zotero, EndNote, and others